 SwRI has over four decades of experience in supporting space missions and operations, including the design and development of spacecraft.
-In recent years, we have advanced our capabilities to include spacecraft subsystem assembly, design & analysis, and integration &testing.
+In recent years, we have advanced our capabilities to include spacecraft subsystem assembly, design and analysis, and integration and testing.

 - Design and Analysis

 - Orbital Mechanics